EHang Holdings Limited (EH): A Brand-New Prospect for Investors

-EHang Holdings Limited (EH) is priced at $10.44 after the most recent trading session.
-At the very opening of the session, the stock price was $9.95 and reached a high price of $10.55, prior to closing the session it reached the value of $9.62.
-The stock touched a low price of $9.8001.Recently in News on March 22, 2023, EHang Reports Fourth Quarter and Fiscal Year 2022 Unaudited Financial Results. – EH216-S Type Certification (“TC”) Process Over 90% Completed– Continued High Quarterly and Annual Gross Margins of Over 65%– Post-TC Order Pipeline of EH216-S Exceeded 100 Units in China & Growing– Partnership with Swire Group’s HAECO for Advanced Air Mobility– First Passenger-Carrying AAV Flight Demonstration in Japan.
+At the end of the latest market close, EHang Holdings Limited (EH) was valued at $10.70.
+In that particular session, Stock kicked-off at the price of $11.05 while reaching the peak value of $11.14 and lowest value recorded on the day was $10.60.
+The stock current value is $9.63.Recently in News on March 22, 2023, EHang Reports Fourth Quarter and Fiscal Year 2022 Unaudited Financial Results. – EH216-S Type Certification (“TC”) Process Over 90% Completed– Continued High Quarterly and Annual Gross Margins of Over 65%– Post-TC Order Pipeline of EH216-S Exceeded 100 Units in China & Growing– Partnership with Swire Group’s HAECO for Advanced Air Mobility– First Passenger-Carrying AAV Flight Demonstration in Japan.
 You can read further details here

 EHang Holdings Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $17.84 on 01/13/23, with the lowest value was $3.32 for the same time period, recorded on 10/24/22.